 Wheel weight can also be related to whether a wheel uses tubular tires or clincher tires.
 Tubular rims do not require the same hooked rim design found in a clincher and the smooth and low profile surface allows for less material and reinforcement to be used in rim construction.
 While many carbon rim wheels are available in both tubular and clincher versions, the tubular versions are usually lighter by 150-250 grams.

-Braking Power and Modulation:
+Wheel Braking Power and Modulation:

 Often related to compliance and comfort, lateral stiffness is the amount of deflection between the rim and the hub under load.
 Too much deflection and the wheel will not transfer your power to the road as efficiently as it could and too much stiffness and it might have a tendency to skip or jump under load.
 Heavier or more powerful riders need a stiffer wheel than a lighter or lower power rider as they will put more leverage on the wheel under pedal load and thus deflect it more.
-On the other hand, lighter riders should be wary of getting wheels that ride too stiff or harsh for them as discussed below…
+On the other hand, lighter riders should be wary of getting wheels that ride too stiff or harsh for them.

 Frequently the least compliant wheels are some of the most responsive and laterally stiff.
 This being said, modern material technology is overcoming this and some of today’s finest wheels are both comfortable and stiff.
 A wheel’s compliance should be well matched to the frame the rider is using; the more compliant and comfortable the frame, generally the the stiffer the wheel can be without punishing the rider.
 Wheel feel varies markedly in this regard between manufacturers and designs.
-For example, some of the most popular bladder mold carbon rims can transmit more vibration while a foam molded rim construction from a brand like Corima may ride smoother and quieter while also enhancing lateral stiffness.
+For example, some of the most popular bladder mold carbon rims can transmit more vibration while a foam molded rim construction from a brand like Mavic or Corima may ride smoother and quieter while also enhancing lateral stiffness.

 The bearing components (hardness and smoothness) in combination with the tolerances and alignment of the hubs matters when it comes to mechanical friction; mechanical friction matters when it comes to rolling speed and the amount of effort you have to put out to get and keep the bike rolling.
 The higher the grade of the bearing and the better the hub alignment and manufacturing tolerances, the smoother the wheel will roll.

-Wheel recommendations should be based on your individual situation.
+There are a lot of wheels on the market.
+Specific wheel recommendations should be based on your individual situation.
 Your weight, riding style, speed, use, frame and other components, budget and preferences can all play a role in what wheels we would recommend for you.
-Stop-in, give us a call or email and we’ll help you find just the right wheel.
-We ship daily…

-Associated Tech Articles on wheels:
+Some Associated Tech Articles on Wheels: